by MU Instructional Designers

 Ask students to show their work.

-One of the big questions, particularly for those teaching in the maths and sciences, is how to collect “show your work”-type content that is normally found on paper exams in the F2F classroom.
+One of the big questions, particularly for those teaching in the maths and sciences, is how to collect “show your work”-type content when an exam/quiz is delivered electronically.
 There are a couple of different approaches like File Upload Questions, Take-Home Tests, and 3rd Party Apps that can be explored.
-Regardless of the method, we highly recommend that a practice quiz is completed earlier in the semester using the method chosen so students can practice without the stress of the actual exam.
+Regardless of the method, we highly recommend that a practice quiz is completed earlier in the semester using the method chosen so that students can practice without the stress of the actual exam.

 Ask students to respond orally.

 When students are taking online exams you have more options to assess their learning.
 Instead of typing in answers or selecting from multiple choice, students can respond to questions verbally within the test time frame (don’t forget to make accommodations when applicable).
 You can create an essay question and students can respond verbally in Canvas.